-In connection with the issue of Step Up Notes under the Programme, the relevant Issuer or the Guarantor has requested a provider of second party opinions, Sustainalytics, to issue a second party opinion (the Second Party Opinion) in relation to H&M's sustainability linked bond framework (the Sustainability-Linked Bond Framework).
-In addition, in connection with the issue of Step Up Notes under the Programme, the relevant Issuer or the Guarantor will engage one or more Assurance Providers to carry out the relevant assessments required for the purposes of providing an Assurance Report (each as defined in the "Terms and Conditions of the Notes") in relation to the Step Up Notes pursuant to Condition 14A (Available Information).
-The Second Party Opinion and any Assurance Reports will be accessible through H&M's website at: www.hm.com.
+In connection with the issue of Step Up Notes under the Programme, the relevant Issuer or the Guarantor has requested a provider of second party opinions, Sustainalytics, to issue a second party opinion (the Second Party Opinion) in relation to H&M's sustainability linked bond framework, as amended from time to time and published on H&M's website (the Sustainability-Linked Bond Framework).
+In addition, in connection with the issue of Step Up Notes under the Programme, the relevant Issuer or the Guarantor will engage one or more Assurance Providers to carry out the relevant assessments required for the purposes of providing an Assurance Report (each as defined in the Terms and Conditions of the Notes) in relation to the Step Up Notes pursuant to the Terms and Conditions of the Notes.
+The Second Party Opinion and any Assurance Reports will be accessible through H&M's website at: www.hmgroup.com.
 However any information on, or accessible through, such website and the information in such Second Party Opinion or any past or future Assurance Reports do not form part of this Offering Circular and should not be relied upon in connection with making any investment decision with respect to any Notes to be issued under the Programme.
 In addition, no assurance or representation is given by the Issuers, the Guarantor, any other member of the Group, the Dealers or any other member of their respective groups, second party opinion providers or any Assurance Provider as to the suitability or reliability for any purpose whatsoever of any opinion, report or certification of any third party in connection with the offering of any Step Up Notes under the Programme.
 Any such opinion, report or certification and any other document related thereto is not, nor shall it be deemed to be, incorporated in and/or form part of this Offering Circular.